Back to the table of contents

 No result yet

-9.3 Calculation of the matrix determinant and rank
+9.4 Calculation of the matrix determinant and rank

-To calculate the rank of a matrix $A$, you must run rank(A), to calculate its determinant, you must run det(A).
+To calculate the rank of a matrix A, you must run rank(A), to calculate its determinant, you must run det(A).

 No result yet